tottipensotti/30DaysOfJavascript/README.md

 # 30DaysOfJavascript
-I will be doing the #30DaysOfJavascript challenge from [@wesbos](@https://github.com/wesbos/) (https://javascript30.com/) and uploading each day challenge into this repository
+I will be doing the #30DaysOfJavascript challenge from [@wesbos](https://github.com/wesbos/) and uploading each day challenge into this repository.
+See the complete challenge here: https://javascript30.com/